JDemler/towerwars/README.md

  `sellTower`:

 `{'type': 'sellTower', 'fieldId': 0, 'payload': {'towerId': 1}}`
+## Balancing the Game
+Refer to [BALANCING.md](BALANCING.md) for tips on running the built-in tools to analyze tower and mob stats.

 ## Deployment with Azure Container Apps

 1. Push images to your Azure Container Registry using the provided GitHub Actions workflow.